-The Company determines its own functional currency and items included in the consolidated financial statements are measured using that functional currency.
+The Company determines its own functional currency and items included in the interim consolidated financial statements are measured using that functional currency.
 Transactions in foreign currencies are initially recorded in the functional currency exchange rate ruling at the transaction date.

 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency rate of exchange ruling at the reporting date.
-All differences are taken to the consolidated statements of comprehensive income.
+All differences are taken to the interim consolidated statements of comprehensive income.
 Nonmonetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
-Nonmonetary items measured at fair value in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
 Nonmonetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.